Train a model¶

 Training¶

-You can see the output of the training run below in this Weights and Biases dashboard.
+You can see the output of the original training run I ran in this Weights and Biases dashboard.

 [12]: